-Chester Irving Barnard (7 November 1886 – 7 June 1961) was an American manager, public administrator and author of various titles in management theory and organisational studies.
+Chester Barnard (Chester Irving Barnard, November 7 1886 – June 7 1961) was an American manager, public administrator and author of various titles in management theory and organisational studies.
 His signature book from 1938, The Functions of the Executive, describes an organisational theory and the positions of supervisors in organisations.

 Chester Barnard biography